Stuart Kaplan, President and Founder

 Previously, Mr. Kaplan was a Global Account Manager for Gartner, the largest IT research, advisory, and consulting firm in the world.
 Prior to Gartner, Mr. Kaplan spent eight years in sales and sales management working for CompuCom, a multi-billion dollar systems integrator.

-Mr. Kaplan has been marrier to his wife for 26 years and has three children, Jess 24, Jake 21, and Alli 21.
+Mr. Kaplan has been married to his wife for 29 years and has three children, Jess 26, Jake 24, and Alli 24.

 Steven is a Charter Board Member of Bright Spirit Children's Foundation.
 Dr. Spitz is a prosthodontist and the founder of Smileboston Cosmetic and Implant Dentistry; a Boston-based dental office specializing in full-mouth dental care.
 He is the founder of Smileboston Dental Implant Continuum, teaching surgical implant placement to dentists throughout the country.